ethancollyer/NHL-Player-Prediction-System/README.md

 **Goals:** The best-performing model was the random forest regressor.
 When using the test dataset, it achieved a 99.51% accuracy with a tolerance of 5, a 98.78% accuracy with a tolerance of 3, and a 92.44% accuracy with a tolerance of 1.
 Additionally, R2=0.99, mae=1.13, rmse=1.06.
 When using the whole dataset and a tolerance of 1, it achieved a 97.36% accuracy.

 **Assists:** Again, the best-performing model was the random forest regressor.
 Using the test dataset, it achieved a 78.9% accuracy with a tolerance of 5.
 No further tolerances were tested because this tolerance was already quite low.
 As for the other metrics on the test set, R2=0.83, mae=26.14, rmse=5.11.
 However, when predicting accuracy on the whole dataset, the model achieved a 92.22% accuracy with a tolerance of 5 and an 83.39% accuracy with a tolerance of 3.
+The much higher accuracy in the overall dataset with a tolerance of 5 might indicate that the model is overfitting/memorizing the data rather than generalizing it well, so that is a potential issue to look into.

 ## Issues
 There are no issues when running the system but that doesn't mean it is without its flaws.